tonethar/IGME-430-Fall-2020/weekly/week-3.md

     - implement `getCats`
     - now test `/cats` from browser to see the JSON
     - now click buttons in `/cats` from **client.html** to see the JSON
+  - in **client.html**:
+    - complete the implementation of `handleResponse` so that it displays the cat data in the window

 | <-- Previous Unit | Home | Next Unit -->